 - Level 1 elective

-- Students are able to (1) understand and respond to the principles of organisation evident in the Harmonic Series; (2) employ with fluency the basic elements of tonal harmony; (3) discriminate between the functions of chords according to their roles in progressions; (4) grasp the perceptual and notated features of musical rhythm; (5) understand the relationship between melodic, harmonic, and rhythmic implications that underpin voice-leading; (6) establish an understanding of the relationship in musical works between the part and the whole; (7) develop the confidence to participate in, and lead sessions in the pursuit of independent learning; and (8) demonstrate the achievement of outcomes (1)–(7) through oral presentation, performance, composition, musical direction, and analysis.
+Students are able to (1) employ with fluency the basic elements of tonal harmony; (2) discriminate between the functions of chords according to their roles in progressions; (3) demonstrate an understanding of the relationship between melodic, harmonic, and rhythmic implications that underpin voice-leading; (4) demonstrate aural discrimination of the perceptual and notated features of pitch and rhythm; and (5) demonstrate the achievement of outcomes (1)–(4) through interpretive analysis, performance, composition, musical direction and oral presentation.

-- Typically this unit is assessed in the following ways: (1) participation; (2) project; and (3) examination.
+Indicative assessments in this unit are as follows: (1) coursework and (2) exams.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 or Australian Music Examinations Board (AMEB) grade 5 practical and grade 5 theory